Muscogee Nation: Legislative branch

-The legislative branch is the National Council and consists of sixteen members elected to represent the 8 districts within the tribe's jurisdictional area.
+The legislative branch is the National Council and consists of 16 members elected to represent the 8 districts within the tribe's jurisdictional area.
 National Council representatives draft and sponsor the laws and resolutions of the Nation.
 The eight districts include: Creek, Tulsa, Wagoner, Okfuskee, Muskogee, Okmulgee, McIntosh, and Tukvpvtce (Hughes).

 Judicial branch

-Under the inherent sovereign authority of the Mvskoke Nation, the Nation's citizens ratified the modern Mvskoke Nation Constitution on October 6, 1979.
+Under the inherent sovereign authority of the Muscogee Nation, the Nation's citizens ratified the modern Muscogee Nation Constitution on October 6, 1979.
 The Supreme Court was re-established by Article VII.
-The Court is vested with exclusive appellate jurisdiction over all civil and criminal matters that fall under Mvskoke jurisdiction and serves as the final interpretive authority on Mvskoke law.
+The Court is vested with exclusive appellate jurisdiction over all civil and criminal matters that fall under Muscogee jurisdiction and serves as the final interpretive authority on Muscogee law.
 The Court consists of seven justices who serve six-year terms after nomination by the Principal Chief and confirmation by the National Council.
 Annually, the Court selects from its members a Chief Justice and Vice-Chief Justice.
 The Justices are as follows: